-TU: Mon père est médecin aussi!
+TOI: Mon père est médecin aussi !
 (My dad is also a doctor.)

 MARIE: Et ta mère ?
 (And your mom?)

 When you’re talking about jobs in French, remember that you don’t need the word un or une (a/an).
-This means that you just place the noun of the job after the form of the verb être (to be): ma sœur est avocate.
+This means that you just place the noun of the job after the form of the verb être (to be), like in ma sœur est avocate.

 Fun fact: The word avocat also means avocado, so keep in mind that the meaning of this word will depend heavily on context.